iliashevrin/redis-ordered-set/README.md

 ### OM.ADDAFTER key existing member [member ...]

-> Time complexity: O(N), where N is the number of added members
+> Time complexity: O(k), where k is the number of added members

 Inserts one or more `member` immediately after the `existing` member in an ordered set stored in `key`.